 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Mayumi Y. Ogasa: (Step: 2.5.)
+The application of freeze fixation to transpiring living trunks or suffering drought may induce artifactural results such as clustered ice crystal.
+Those artifacts lead to misinterpretations of the water status in xylem conduits.
+So, the first of all, we should confirm the water potential of samples before freeze fixation.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Kenichi Yazaki: Although this procedure provides fine images of water status in xylem conduits, living tree must be destroyed for the observation.
+Combining other noninvasive observation methods such as MRI or µXCT with subcellular level images by cryo-SEM observation will deepen our understanding of the nature of tree water transport and usage.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Kenichi Yazaki: The observation of water status introduced by this paper will also provide a method for the clarification of the relationship of water dynamics in cells and other anatomical responses to abiotic or biotic stress.
+Cryo-SEM equipped with energy dispersive X-ray spectrometry or TOF-SIMS have been used to study element distribution over the surface of a specimen containing water.
+Combining elemental analysis and this procedure in similar plane can give us profound knowledge of the xylem cell behavior related to water status.

 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name: ___(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dr. Mayumi Y. Ogasa: When using LN2 for freeze fixation of samples in a room, do not forget to ventilate the room for avoiding oxygen deficiency.

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.